 For example, if I wanted to set my Hanging Indents to 1.25cm I know for a fact I would be lost if my measurement settings were only being displayed in inches.
+I don’t have a clue as to what 1.25cm would be in inches.
 Read more

-PROBLEM: When you enter a post code that has a leading 0 (zero), e.g. 0642, you see only the last 4 digits, not the leading zero.
+PROBLEM: retaining a leading 0 (zero) when entering Post Codes.
+When you enter a post code that has a leading 0 (zero), e.g. 0642, you see only the last 4 digits, not the leading zero.
 This is especially frustrating when using an Excel file in a Mail Merge!

 SOLUTION: learn how make the 0 stay!